haarer/toolchain68k/README.md

 The progress of the build is written to a logfile: ```buildlog.txt```

 Note that the toolchain script does not install the toolchain, it always creates platformio toolchain packages.

+The ARM target uses multilib with rmprofile and aprofile, supporting Cortex-M and Cortex-A series.

 # Testing the Toolchain
 Add the path to the binaries and run gcc